 4. Pour the minced beef (a handful after the other) into a frying pan and cook it (Turn it Oftenly) until it becomes brown.
 Drain the excess fats (if any) and set them aside.

-5. Return the mixture of minced beef into a frying pan and add the chopped tomatoes, tomato puree, beans, chili powder, and your preferred meat stock.
+5. Return the mixture of minced beef into a frying pan and add the chopped tomatoes, tomato puree, beans, chilli powder, and your preferred meat stock.
 Boil the contents for about 15 minutes or until bubbling.

 6. Boil the water (lightly salted) into a pot and add the pasta.
 Cook for about three minutes or until tender.